dksanyal/Surrogator/README.md

 # Surrogator
-Discover open access surrogates of paywalled scientific papers
+Discover open access surrogates of paywalled research papers

 Surrogator is a tool to automatically identify open access surrogates for research papers.
 We call a collection of research papers written by the same author(s) (or research group) as surrogates for each other if they are very closely related in content.